When you plan a trip, you might be wonder, “Should I buy travel insurance? Is it worth the cost?”

 Here’s your answer: Everyone should buy travel insurance.
 Every day people go on trips that are affected by unfortunate events, so it’s best to always be prepared.
 However, some travelers—as a result of their lack of interest in or knowledge of travel insurance—don't even realize what it is and what kind of protection it provides.

 Travel insurance is a type of insurance in which people are offered protection while traveling.
-Such plans include trip cancellations or interruptions due to illness, weather or any other conflicts, such as jury duty—as well as lost luggage and medical coverage.
-This way, travelers will be reimbursed if any issues arise before or during your trip.
+Such plans include trip cancellations or interruptions due to illness, weather, or any other conflicts, such as jury duty—as well as lost luggage and medical coverage.
+Travelers with insurance will be reimbursed if any issues arise before or during their trip.

-Look at it this way: Imagine if a family member gets sick right before a trip and you need to cancel?
-What if you're at a resort and break your leg while jet skiing?
+You’ll be thankful you have it if a family member gets sick right before a trip, and you need to cancel, or if you get injured during a physical activity at a resort.

-There are several types of travel insurance plans available, including:
+There are several types of travel insurance plans available:

 - Trip Cancellation and Interruption

 - Travel Medical